An Exciting journey through the HISTORIC Kent coalfield

 EXPLORE ‘BELOW GROUND’

 ‘Below Ground’ is our underground exhibition space, where a series of changing exhibitions will look at different aspects of the East Kent Coalfield.
-The opening exhibition will be ‘Pride & Protest: Art and the Unions’ exploring how unions have used and been depicted in art, film, literature and poetry.
+The opening exhibition will be ‘Migrating Miner’ exploring the stories of the communities who came to live and work in East Kent and the Kent Coalfield.

 ‘Below Ground’ also houses ‘Your History’ where visitors can explore the coalfield collections of the Museum and its partners, particularly oral history, and visitors are encouraged to leave their own reminiscence to be archived in perpetuity.